Reeya123/Leetcode/README.md

 This app is best viewed as a working prototype — a slice of how Sumble might help GTM teams extract clarity from messy public data.
 I wanted to balance technical execution with empathy for the end user.

-Thanks for taking the time to review it.
+Thanks for taking the time to review it

+##new chang made by Rashi